 Research has shown what we have known in some way for years – that a sense of belonging and acceptance gives us strength to face the many challenges we encounter in our lives.
 When we feel stronger, there is less of a need to turn to drugs or alcohol to take the edge off our difficult feelings.

-Part of what the Youth Outreach program does is provide hands-on support to Golden Secondary School when events or activities are organized that promote a sense of belonging, acceptance and community.
+Part of what the Youth Outreach program does is provide hands-on support to Golden Secondary School and Golden Alternate School when events or activities are organized that promote a sense of belonging, acceptance and community.